system-pclub/GCatch/GCatch/README.md

 2. How to run GCatch?

+- You can execute run.sh to run GCatch on a buggy version of grpc in testdata/grpc-buggy

 - Open terminal, and use the following commands to install GCatch:
   - mkdir newdir
   - cd newdir